 This article shares how you can use it and what you can use it for.

-Use only pure organic dandelion like these ones found on Amazon:
+Use only pure organic dandelion like these ones:

 Instructions for use:

-Directions for using capsules: Use the human dose of Wild Harvest capsules as follows:
+Directions for using capsules: Use the human dose of capsules are as follows:

 - Large dogs: 3 capsules